boshmaf/sypy/README.md

 # How to install it?

 You can install the latest release of SyPy by issuing either <code>easy_install sypy</code> or <code>pip install sypy</code> (recommended).
 You can also find the EGG file at PyPI website [here](http://pypi.python.org/pypi/sypy).

+SyPy has been tested on a full installation of Ubuntu 12.10.

 # Who is working on it?